Korean Cleanser vs Cleansing Oil: Which Step Do You Actually Need?

 Key takeaways

-• Cleansing oil is designed to dissolve sunscreen, makeup, and excess sebum, while a water-based cleanser removes sweat, dirt, and leftover residue.
+• Cleansing oil removes sunscreen, makeup, and excess sebum, while a water-based Korean cleanser removes sweat, dirt, and leftover residue.

-• You do not always need both steps; the right choice depends on whether you wear makeup or sunscreen, your skin type, and how heavy your routine is.
+• You do not always need both steps; the right choice depends on makeup use, sunscreen habits, skin type, and how your skin reacts.

 What is a cleansing oil?